Skip to content

 Overview

-The Public Policy and Management team is interested in public management issues across the whole public sector at international, national, regional and local scales.
+The Policy, Place and Public Services team is interested in issues of public policy across international, national, regional and local scales.
 It includes specialist research interests in central and local government, the healthcare sector, and the emergency services.
 It has a long-established interest in applied research and is widely known as a research exemplar for bridging the theory-practice divide.
-The group has been contributing to the three inter-disciplinary University-wide Strategic Research Themes with which the group actively engages, i.e. Sustainable Futures; Health and Wellbeing; and Safety and Security of Citizens and Communities.
+The group contributes to all three of the inter-disciplinary University-wide Strategic Research Themes: Digital, Technology & Creative; Health Innovation; and Safety and Sustainability.

-Work by the team has appeared in leading public management academic and practice journals such as Public Policy and Administration, Local Government Studies, Public Management Review, Public Money and Management, the International Journal of Public Administration and the International Journal of Emergency Services.
+Work by the team has appeared in leading public policy journals, such as Public Administration, Public Management Review, Policy & Politics, Local Government Studies, Public Money and Management, the International Journal of Public Administration and the International Journal of Emergency Services.
 As a result of previous work on the English Fire and Rescue framework, and the Scottish government’s policy for Fire and Rescue Service, the team have been invited to comment on a new policy framework for the Scottish Fire and Rescue Service.

-The Public Policy and Management team works with an extensive network of associates, visiting scholars and collaborators, within NTU and in the wider academic and practitioner communities.
+The team works with an extensive network of associates, visiting scholars and collaborators, within NTU and in the wider academic and practitioner communities.
 These associates contribute hugely to its outputs and to its influence in both academia and the public services.

 The group has provided seminars and presentations to other research groups; advised and contributed to grant applications, strategies and potential research projects.
 Members have arranged research consultancies, contributed to conferences and seminars, and acted as coaches and mentors to early career researchers.
-The following is a list of some of the conferences and projects in which the group is involved in.
-The JUC Public Administration Conference, Bi-lateral Research Symposium with Sichuan University China, IRSPM Accounting and Finance Special Interest Group and Emergency Services Interest Group.
-Pete Murphy has spoken at an international conference at the House of Lords organised by the All-Party Parliamentary Group relating to international Fire Safety Codes and Regulations.
+The following is a list of some of the professional associations and conferences in which the group is involved:

 Current Funding